OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow.md

 	+ Assign an initial label to the issue using standard GitHub labels (`bug`, `duplicate`, `enhancement`, `help wanted`, `invalid`, `question`, `wontfix`)
 2. Review issue relevance to State.
-	+ Is the issue already included in State plans (**Need to discuss seeding the GitHub issues with existing planning "to do" list.**)
+	+ Is the issue already included in State plans?
+	(**Need to discuss seeding the GitHub issues with existing planning "to do" list.**)
 	+ Will addressing the issue have positive or negative effects (risk) for the State and its use of the software?
 3. Make a determination as to issue priority and whether to direct State resources to the issue.
 	+ Is the issue already in the State's plan for software enhancements on existing/ongoing projects?
 	+ Is the issue in the State's plan for the future?
-	+ Is funding and human resources available on a project?
+	+ Are funding and human resources available on a project?
 	+ Assign an initial priority label to the issue using custom issue labels (`low`, `medium`, `high`, `critical`)